Dr Robert Jehle

 I am a population biologist with an unexplainable fondness for amphibians, ponds, and rainforests.
 After completing my PhD in Zoology at the University of Vienna (Austria) I obtained an EU Marie Curie post-doctoral fellowship to conduct research at the Molecular Ecology Laboratory of the University of Sheffield.
 I then pursued my research and teaching with temporary academic positions at Sheffield and the University of Bielefeld (Germany), before arriving at the University of Salford in 2008.

-My teaching reflects both my past education as well as my ongoing research interests, and covers areas ranging from classic zoology to conservation biology.
+Each academic year I contribute to usually more than 10 modules which form part of several BSc and MSc courses.
+My teaching reflects both my past education as well as my ongoing research, and covers broad areas ranging from zoology and population genetics to conservation biology.
 I believe in a versatile approach to teaching, and have developed and delivered teaching activities which range from lectures, laboratory practicals and IT classes to residential rainforest fieldtrips.

 Qualifications and Memberships